benrbrook/tic-tac-toe/README.md

 consisting of `Players`, `GameBoards` and `GameGrids` until the `Game` ends with a winner, or tie if no moves are remaining.

+If you're brand new to Scala - please take time to learn some basics.
+If you get stuck - please ask us questions!
+Asking questions is not considered a bad thing in any way!

+Please note - there are optional goals that you can choose to implement.
+That's completely up to you if you feel you have time or want the challenge.

+Once complete, we will schedule a code review with you to discuss your solution.

+Please notify your recruiter when you are complete.

 ## Getting Started

 To get started - please be sure to fork this repository and do your work in your own repo.
 When you are done, send a public link to your repo so we can assess your efforts.